An introduction to the categorical p-adic Langlands program: Moduli stacks of (ϕ,Γ) -modules: the analytic case

 In the case that $\rho$ is non-split at $p$ these are the only branches containing the Galois representation $\rho$.
 This corresponds to the non-split extensions in case (b1) above (note that both $f_\alpha$ and $f_\beta$ are of dominant algebraic weight).
 But if $\rho$ is split crystalline at $p$ there is third branch of the eigencurve containing a non-classical $p$-adic modular form $f'$ (of weight $1-k$).
 This is precisely the case (b2) discussed above.
 Let us mention explicitly that the two branches of $\mathfrak{X}_{d,(\lambdau,\delta_{\rm sm}){\rm -tri}}^{\widehat{}}$ in Theorem \ref{EH:Theorem:localmodelB=P} meeting at a given $(\varphi,\Gamma)$-module $D$ as in (b2) are not the branches containing the classical forms $f_\alpha$ and $f_\beta$, but one of these branches should be thought of as containing a classical modular form, whereas the other branch contains the non-classical form $f'$ (the points on that branch being of non-classical weight).
 Finally we note that the points in (a) correspond to non-classical $p$-adic modular forms (that may or may not have classical weight). \end{example}

 \begin{rem} In \cite{BreuilDingeigenvar} Breuil and Ding define a variant of the trianguline variety for paraboline $(\varphi,\Gamma)$-modules.
 In the stacky context discussed above their construction can be described as follows (the notations differ from the ones of Breuil--Ding): Instead of $\mathfrak{X}_M$ we consider its closed substack of $\mathfrak{X}'_M$ of objects that are de Rham of prescribed weight and inertial type, up to a twist with an arbitrary rank $1$ object.
-Then we can define the pre-image $\mathfrak{X}'_P$ of $\mathfrak{X}'_M$ in $\mathfrak{X}_{P}$ and its closure $\overline{\mathfrak{X}}'_{P}$ in the compactification $\overline{\mathfrak{X}}_{P}$.
+Then we can define the preimage $\mathfrak{X}'_P$ of $\mathfrak{X}'_M$ in $\mathfrak{X}_{P}$ and its closure $\overline{\mathfrak{X}}'_{P}$ in the compactification $\overline{\mathfrak{X}}_{P}$.
 Then, in our language, the analogue of the paraboline variety of Breuil--Ding is the image of $\overline{\mathfrak{X}}'_{P}$ inside $\mathfrak{X}_d\times\mathfrak{X}_{S_M}$.
 Breuil and Ding also construct local models for their spaces.
-These local models are given by the Zariski-closure (inside the space $X_{B,P}$ of \eqref{EH:defXBP}) of the closed subspace in $V_w$ of elements whose image in $\mathfrak{m}$ is a central element of the Lie algebra. \end{rem}
+These local models are given by the Zariski-closure (inside the space $X_{B,P}$ of \eqref{EH:defXBP}) of the closed subspace in $V_w$ of elements whose image in $\mathfrak{m}$ is a central element of the Lie algebra.
+One might wonder whether there is variant for $\widetilde{\mathfrak{X}}_P$ instead of $\overline{\mathfrak{X}}_P$.
+This variant does not appear in the work of Breuil--Ding, but there is a discussion of this in work of Huang \cite{huang2023familiesparabolinevarphigammakmodules}. \end{rem}